How to Soothe a Baby With Colic

 The good news is that colic is common and usually gets better by around 3 to 4 months of age.

-These simple adjustments are often among the first things recommended when babies seem colicky.
+These simple adjustments are often among the first things recommended when babies seem colicky — individual responses vary.

-There is no single cure for colic, but some soothing methods do help many babies.
-Swaddling, white noise, rocking, walking with your baby, dimming the lights, and offering a warm bath are all commonly suggested comfort measures.
+There is no single cure for colic, but some soothing methods may help some babies.
+Swaddling, white noise, rocking, walking with your baby, dimming the lights, and offering a warm bath are all commonly suggested comfort measures — individual responses vary.

 Not every baby responds to the same technique, so it is normal to try a few and see what helps your baby most.

-If your baby seems especially windy, gentle gas-relief techniques may help.
-Bicycling their legs while they lie on their back and offering supervised tummy time when they are awake can sometimes help move trapped gas along.
+If your baby seems especially windy, gentle gas-relief techniques may help some babies.
+Bicycling their legs while they lie on their back and offering supervised tummy time when they are awake can sometimes help move trapped gas along — individual responses vary.
+For more on gas, see: Gassy Baby: Causes, Feeding Tips, and When to Ask a Pediatrician.

 If you are breastfeeding and suspect certain foods may be making symptoms worse, keep a simple diary first rather than removing many foods at once.
-Some pediatric sources suggest discussing trial eliminations such as dairy or caffeine with your clinician, but it is better to change one thing at a time and give it time rather than guessing randomly.
+Some pediatric sources suggest discussing trial eliminations with your clinician, but it is better to change one thing at a time and give it time rather than guessing randomly.
+Do not start elimination diets without guidance from your pediatrician or lactation consultant.

 Related Reading